katrinleinweber/Git-for-bio-scientists/git-it-on.md

 ### A lab journal therefore needs:

-> 1. chronological, verified order => achieved on paper with page numbers
+> 1. chronological, verified order => achieved on paper with page numbers?
-> 1. highlighting of changes => colors
+> 1. highlighting of changes => colors?

-> - but can't be shared
+> - but can't easily be shared
+>   - neither for reading only
+>   - nor written together
+> - sometimes not even deciphered
+> - searching is PITA

 ### What is Git?